ProsperWorks/redis-ick/README.md

 * **ickdel**: removes all keys associated with a given Ick structure
 * **ickstats**: returns a hash of stats including version and size
-* **ickadd**: add a batch of members with scores to the producer set ** implements write-folding: a message can only appear once in the producer set ** when a member is re-added, it takes the lowest of 2 scores
+* **ickadd**: add a batch of members with scores to the producer set
+ * implements write-folding: a message can only appear once in the producer set
+ * when a member is re-added, it takes the lowest of 2 scores
-* **ickreserve**: moves members from to the producer set to the consumer set until the consumer set is size N or the producer set is empty
+* **ickreserve**: moves members from the producer set to the consumer set until the consumer set is size N or the producer set is empty
-** implements write-folding: a message can only appear once in the consumer set as **ickadd**, when a member-is re-added it takes the lowest of 2 scores ** returns the results as an array
+ * implements write-folding: a message can only appear once in the consumer set
+ * when a member-is re-added it takes the lowest of 2 scores
+ * returns the results as an array
 * **ickcommit**: deletes members from the consumer set

-Reminder: In general with few exceptions, all Redis commands are atomic and transactional.
+Reminder: With few exceptions, all Redis commands are atomic and transactional.
 This includes any Lua scripts such as those which implement Ick.
 This atomicity guarantee is important to the correctness of Ick, but because it is inherent in Redis/Lua, does not appear explicitly in any of the Ick sources.